erfelipe/crawlerByDomain/README.md

 - urls-seeds.txt | Inform initial urls (*seeds*)
 - keywords.txt | Inform the keywords for page filtering

-### B. You can limit how many pages should be visited in this iteration
+### B. You can limit how many pages should be colected in this iteration
 - consts.py | File of configuration's options for files and consts
-> VISIT_LIMIT = 3000
+> VISIT_LIMIT = 1000 | Number of urls to be colect in this job
+> RECORD_EACH = 200 | Number of partial record in database for each achivement

-Change the value for how many pages to visit in this run.
+Change the value for how many pages to colect in this run.

 ### C. To use it
 To use the program, it is recommended to use a virtual environment (VENV) and use the following file: